Drugs, divorce and despair: Somalia's forgotten male war victims

 Khat, a leaf that is chewed for several hours, has become a "social epidemic", said Said Mohamed, one of the researchers.

-"It's a way to escape from reality," he said.
+"It's a way to escape from reality," he saiwd.
 "Men feel useless."

 After the collapse of Barre's government, which was the country's major employer, many Somali men lost their jobs, causing a "personal catastrophe for many men, from which many have not recovered", the report said.